Manchester City Council: History

 Henry Price (1867–1944) was appointed as the first City Architect of Manchester in 1902.
 He was succeeded in 1932 by George Noel Hill (1893–1985).

 The county borough was abolished in 1974 under the Local Government Act 1972, being replaced by a metropolitan district of Manchester, covering the area of the old county borough plus the parish of Ringway.
 The new district was one of ten metropolitan districts within the new metropolitan county of Greater Manchester.
 Manchester's borough and city statuses and its lord mayoralty passed to the new district and its council.

 In 1980, Manchester was the first council to declare itself a nuclear-free zone.
 In 1984 it formed an equal opportunities unit as part of its opposition to Section 28.

 From 1974 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater Manchester County Council.
 The county council was abolished in 1986 and its functions passed to Greater Manchester's ten borough councils, including Manchester City Council, with some services provided through joint committees.

 Since 2011 the council has been a member of the Greater Manchester Combined Authority, which has been led by the directly elected Mayor of Greater Manchester since 2017.
 The combined authority provides strategic leadership and co-ordination for certain functions across Greater Manchester, notably regarding transport and town planning, but Manchester City Council continues to be responsible for most local government functions.

-In 2025, the council was criticised for misleading parking signs on Collier Street, where an official council sign pointed to an official-looking payment terminal owned by a nearby private car park rather than the correct council-owned one, leading to several motorists being fined.
-After a campaign ran by TikTok creator Zoë Bread, the council refunded all fines given out on the street in the last 12 months.